adithyadaine/AI-Model-Price-Comparison/README.md

 This is a pure front-end application built with HTML, CSS, and vanilla JavaScript.
 No build steps are required.

 1.  **Clone or Download:** Get all project files (`index.html`, `style.css`, `script.js`, `models.csv`, `README.md`, and the `img/` folder).
 2.  **CSV Data File:** Ensure the `models.csv` file is present in the root directory.
-This file is the single source of truth for all model data.
-3.  **Logo Images:** Place provider logo images (e.g., `openai.png`, `google.png`) inside the `img/logos/` directory.
-The script automatically derives filenames from the "Vendor" column in the CSV (e.g., "OpenAI" becomes "openai.png").
+3.  **Logo Images:** Place provider logo images (e.g., `openai.png`) inside the `img/logos/` directory.
+The script automatically derives filenames from the "Vendor" column in the CSV.
-4.  **Favicon:** Ensure your favicon (`innovative-brain-icon.png`) is located in the `img/favicon/` directory, as referenced in `index.html`.
+4.  **Favicon:** Ensure your favicon is located in the `img/favicon/` directory.
 5.  **Open:** Open the `index.html` file directly in your web browser.

 ## Usage

-1. Click the hamburger icon (☰) in the top-left corner to open the "Select Models" panel.
+1. Click the hamburger icon (☰) to open the "Select Models" panel.
-2. Use the panel action buttons:
-    *   Click **"Select All Models"** to check every model.
-    *   Click **"Expand All Providers"** to open all dropdowns.
-    *   Click **"Clear & Collapse Selections"** to reset the panel.
-3. Click on a provider's name (e.g., "OpenAI") to expand or collapse its list of models.
-4. Hover over a provider's name and click the **"×"** button that appears to clear selections for only that provider.
+2.  **Find models** by scrolling or using the **search bar** at the top of the panel.
-5. Check or uncheck the boxes next to the individual models you want to compare.
+3. Check the boxes next to the models you want to compare.
+The main view updates automatically.
-6. Close the panel by clicking the 'X' button or the dark overlay.
-The main view will update automatically.
+4. In the **Table View**, click on column headers like "Input Price" or "Context Window" to **sort the data**.
-7. Use the "Table" and "Bar Chart" buttons to switch between comparison views.
+5. Use the "Table" and "Bar Chart" buttons to switch between views.
+6. To **share your comparison**, simply copy the URL from your address bar.
-8. Click the "Clear" button in the main view to refresh the page and start over.
+7. Click the **"Clear"** button in the main view or **"Clear & Collapse Selections"** in the panel to reset all selections.

 ## Data Updates